aliyun/terraform-provider-alicloud/website/docs/r/kms_key.html.markdown

 The following arguments are supported:

-* `description` - (Optional) The description of the key as viewed in Alicloud console.
+* `description` - (Optional, ForceNew) The description of the key as viewed in Alicloud console.
 Default to "From Terraform".
 * `key_usage` - (Optional) Specifies the usage of CMK.
 Currently, default to 'ENCRYPT/DECRYPT', indicating that CMK is used for encryption and decryption.
 * `deletion_window_in_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 30 days.
 Defaults to 30 days.